Mammography is good at finding breast cancer, especially in women ages 50 and older.

 Sensitivity is higher in women over 50 than in younger women .
 It's also higher in women with fatty breasts than in women with dense breasts .

 Learn more about sensitivity.

 One downside of missing so few cancers is false positive results (when a mammogram shows there's cancer when in fact, there's no cancer in the breast).

-The more mammograms a woman has, the more likely it is she will have a false positive result that will require follow-up tests.
+The more mammograms a woman has, the more likely it is she will have a false positive result that needs follow-up tests.